Everything you need to know about the 2025 Trade Deadline

 What time is the MLB Trade Deadline?

 • When is the MLB Trade Deadline?
-For 2025, it is scheduled for July 31 at 6 p.m.
+For 2025, it is this Thursday, July 31, at 6 p.m.
 ET.

 • For many years, the Deadline was always on July 31 at 4 p.m.
 ET.
 The Commissioner's Office can now set the Deadline for any date between July 28 and Aug.
 3, in an effort to avoid conflicting with games.